 - Lastly, you must show you suffered damages as a result, such as medical bills or missed work.

 If all of the following elements apply, you likely have legal grounds for a car accident case.
 Most people don’t realize that a car accident claim requires guidance from an experienced personal injury attorney, thinking that their insurance companies will handle it all.
 Unfortunately, these companies do not have your best interests at heart.
 Contact a car accident attorney who can protect your right to fair compensation today.

-- Senior driving behavior.
-Florida is home to the most senior citizens per capita in the country – about one in 20 citizens are over the age of 65.
-The elderly tend to have poorer vision, slower reaction times and can contribute to serious accidents.
+- Elderly drivers.
+Florida has the most senior citizens per capita in the nation.
+Around one in 20 citizens is 65 years of age or older.
+Seniors tend to have slower reaction times and poorer vision, which can lead to serious crashes.

 Collecting the right details are important.
 When law enforcement arrives at the scene, they will gather all the parties vehicles registration, driver’s license, and auto insurance.
 You will receive a copy of this as well.

 Before leaving a scene, these are some important details that you need to make sure you have:

 - Photos of all vehicles, road conditions, and nearby traffic signs